coronel08/flashcard_quiz/README.md

 ---
 ## Notes
 Used Cors-headers in django to allow react on localhost:3000 to pull api.
 Also made sure to add pagination in Rest Framework to fix questions api.
+Can fix later as well as Allowed Hosts in settings.py.
+Can also change to Postgres database with docker-compose but shouldn't make much of a diff.

 **API Endpoints**